liviajakob/education-el-salvador/README.md

 - */figures* – folder containing figures and diagrams
   - *school_system.pdf* – Diagram displaying the school system in El Salvador
   - *traveltime_concept.jpg* – Diagram displaying how the travel times to postsecondary schools are calculated
-  - *travel-time-radii.pdf* – Calculated travel time radii using ArcMap
+  - *travel-time-radii.pdf /.png* – Calculated travel time radii using ArcMap
   - *travel-distance.pdf* – Diagram displaying travel distance to closest postsecodary institution
   - *travel_time_one_uni.pdf* – Map displaying the calculated travel time for one university
   - *road_network.jpg* – Map displaying the road network in El Salvador